-Anu is also the choir director and manager of the award-winning The Reapers Choir.
-The choir was a finalist in BBC1’s Gospel Choir of the Year 2014 and has performed in venues including: 10 Downing Street for the Prime Minister, the Royal Albert Hall, the Royal Festival Hall, Kensington Palace and The London African Music Festival 2015.
+Most notably, she managed, directed and produced the award-winning The Reapers Choir for many years and still works very closely with them.
+Under her leadership the choir was a finalist in BBC1’s Gospel Choir of the Year 2014, won or was nominated for several awards and performed in venues including 10 Downing Street for the Prime Minister, Kensington Palace, the Royal Albert Hall, the Royal Festival Hall, and the London African Music Festival 2015 amongst countless others.

 The numerous leadership roles that Anu has undertaken in her life’s journey has brought her to a point where she is both privileged and humbled to offer advice, inspiration and motivation, be it in large gatherings or one to one.

 "Anu was excellent and I would always be willing to re-invite her back to the school."– Susan Scriven, Queenswood School